lambertlb/CharacterManager/configurator/README.md

 This class is a subclass of Entity.
 It will end up holding one instance of data from the Offense array.
 For example the first element will have its self.Weapon property set to "Long Sword".
 Also note that we also need to manage code specific to that long sword.
 So in the register method we call Entity.instanceFromScript with the namespace for a class to handle the long sword data.
 This will look for a Long_Sword class in a file called Weapons.py in path ./CharacterTemplates/scripts.

 ## Schema Summary
-So you can see with by adding a simple custom tag ($script) to a schema I was able to do two levels of customization for handling the data.
+So you can see that by adding a simple custom tag ($script) to a schema I was able to do two levels of customization for handling the data.
 I.E. handling the offense array elements and custom code for each element in the array.

 ## Data modifications
 Data modification can be added in many ways.
 I will show one way I did it.
 Following is a example of how i modified the previous example so the program can tell if a weapon is currently equipped.
 Following is the data with the modifications